ccabrera35/easter-egg/README.md

 Semantic highlighting enables more specificity by emphasizing the semantic meaning or role of code elements.

-**Ensure that `Semantic Highlighting` is enabled to use:**
+**If you want to use `Semantic Highlighting`, ensure that it is enabled to use:**

 1. Press `Cmd + ,`
 2. Type `Semantic Highlighting`
 3.  `configuredByTheme` should be the default.
 Enable this setting if not.
-(That is, if you want to use it)

 Syntax highlighting dictates the color scheme and formatting of source code.
 It can aid in recognizing language constructs.

-***NOTE: Semantic highlighting will take precedence over syntax highlighting.
-If this is not desired, you can set it to `false`.***
+**_NOTE: Semantic highlighting will take precedence over syntax highlighting.
+If this is not desired, you can set it to `false`._**

 **Enjoy!**